basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>erlang.distribution_buffer_size<tt></td>
 <td>For nodes with many busy_dist_port events, Basho recommends raising the sender-side network distribution buffer size.
 32MB may not be sufficient for some workloads and is a suggested starting point.
 Erlangers may know this as +zdbbl.
-The Erlang/OTP default is 1024 (1 megabyte).
 See: http://www.erlang.org/doc/man/erl.html#%2bzdbbl</td>
-<td><tt></tt></td>
+<td><tt>1024</tt></td>
 </tr>

 <tr>